mwunnam/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 ## **Task 0**
 *What is Mapping and Sequence*: They are abstract base classes that describe the the expected types for nest_map.

-    *Mapping is a generic type that represents any object that supports key-value access like dictionaries*
+*Mapping:* is a generic type that represents any object that supports key-value access like dictionaries

-    *Sequence is a generic type that represents any objects represents an ordered collectoin ex. list, tuple
+*Sequence:* is a generic type that represents any objects represents an ordered collectoin ex. list, tuple